What can bring down the strongest man down, but cannot be avoided?

 Stress can break your body down both mentally and physically; it can lower your immune system and can create inflammation in the body.

-However, it’s not all gloom and doom – the good news is your body can repair itself when given the right materials.
+The good news is your body can repair itself when given the right materials.
 One of your body’s best defenses against stress is food.
 If you’re stressed out, a lack of a nutritious food will make a bad situation worse.

 Heather discovered this truth the hard way.
 She is a Managing Director at one of the world’s biggest advertising firms.
 Heather was a serious workaholic and would spend hours sitting in the same position, hunched over her computer.
 The advertising world is extremely competitive, but Heather thrived off of this intense energy.
 Her daily diet consisted of vending machine treats, fast food and cola and she averaged about four hours sleep per night.

 Eventually, the stress of her job, lack of sleep and poor diet drained her mentally and physically.
 She felt physically weak and she picked up colds pretty easily.
 Despite her feeling “out of sorts”, she chalked up her low energy to on-the-job stress.
 She decided to do some damage control.
 Over the next four weeks, she decided to take on fewer projects and delegated the rest to her team.
 She was sleeping better and noticed her stress levels going down, but she still felt hollow inside.

 Heather began to realize that she wouldn’t be able to get rid of her sluggishness until she changed how she ate.
 And that was how she and I met; Heather reached out to me and made an appointment for a nutritional consultation.
 She and I rebuilt her diet from the ground up, and I’m proud to say she’s made a remarkable improvement.
 She still deals with lots of stress, but her diet helps to counteract it.
 She’s still a work in progress, but who isn’t?
 The point is, her diet helped to heal her body of stress related damage.